yousefh409/angularMessagingApp/README.md

 The commands should be split, so the .NET commands run in one prompt, and the Angular related commands run in another.

-Run "dotnet run" or "dotnet watch run" to run the server side .NET Core application.
+Run "dotnet run" to run the server side .NET Core application.

 First, run "npm install --save-dev @angular-devkit/build-angular" to install the appropriate packages.
 If vulnerabilities are found, and you are asked to run an 'audit' command, please do so.